-A Charitable Gift Annuity provides you with a fixed annual income for life at an attractive rate, often double or triple the typical rate for CDs.
-A portion of the gift is tax deductible in the year given, and if the gift is given using appreciated stock, for instance, there will also be a considerable reduction in capital gains tax.
-In addition, a portion of your annual annuity payments will be excluded from taxable income.
+A Charitable Gift Annuity provides a fixed annual income for life at a rate that’s often double or triple the typical rate for CDs.
+A portion of the gift is tax deductible in the year given, and if the gift is given using appreciated stock, there will also be a considerable savings in capital gains tax.
+In addition, a portion of the annual annuity payments will be excluded from taxable income.
 The minimum gift for an ICCF Charitable Gift Annuity is $10,000.

-Charitable Remainder Trust
+Charitable Remainder Trusts

-Unlike Charitable Gift Annuities, you can select an annual payout rate at the time a Charitable Remainder Trust is created.
+Unlike Charitable Gift Annuities, you select an annual payout rate at the time a Charitable Remainder Trust is created.
 The minimum percentage must be at least 5%, and the maximum allowable percentage depends on your age or the term of the trust.

-A Charitable Remainder Annuity Trust (CRAT) provides fixed payments year after year, based on a specified percentage of the value of the assets originally placed in the trust.
+A Charitable Remainder Annuity Trust (CRAT) provides fixed payments year-after-year, based on a specified percentage of the value of the assets originally placed in the trust.
 The amount does not vary, even if the value of the assets in the trust increases or decreases.

 With a Charitable Remainder Unitrust (CRUT) you’ll receive variable payments based on a fixed percentage of the value of the assets in the trust, as computed on January 1 of each year.